pjuangph/PINN-Torch/README.md

-# PINN-Torch
+# PINN-Torch Physics informed neural network using pytorch

-Physics informed neural network using pytorch
+The intent of this repository is to show how to solve example and test PDEs using neural networks.
+The goal is to provide excellent documentation for others to learn from and also create interactive tutorials that spin up on google colab.

 ---
 Note: